Joaquin Gonzalez (American football)

-High school years
+Early life

 Gonzalez attended Columbus High School in Miami, Florida, and was a student, a letterman in football and track and field, and as a senior, he was also named Columbus' Student Athlete of the Year and was a recipient of the President's Education Award.
 In football, as a senior, he was named as his team's Most Valuable Offensive Lineman and was an Honorable Mention All-Dade County selection.
 Gonzalez graduated from Columbus High School in 1997.